AZaviruha/mawulijo/mawulijo/content/blog/hugo-setup.md

 Inside the `mawulijo/content/` directory for this project, I have subdirectories for `languages/`, `projects/`, `tools` etc. This means I can now add rich content for each taxonomy term while being able to link the term to a project.

 ## Wrapping up
-This article provides an in-depth overview of how I understand Hugo works.
-For more information, it's always useful to check out [their docs](https://gohugo.io/overview/introduction/) which are improving all the time.
+This article provided an in-depth overview of my understanding of how Hugo works.
+For more information, it's always useful to check out [their docs](https://gohugo.io/overview/introduction/)which are improving all the time.

 In [part three](/blog/hugo-docker-setup) I will go into more detail on how I got my development environment set up for this project.